Brugs Beertje (Daisy’s)

 Recommended Belgian Beers:

-This is a short list of our favorites Belgian beers:
+This is a short list of our favourites Belgian beers:

 - Tripel de Garre.
 Tripel, 11.5%, Brouwerij Van Steenberge.